Lahti Pelicans: Return to playoffs (2005–2009)

 Matikainen left Pelicans after just one season and he was replaced by Jami Kauppi.
 Despite stronger financial situation, the team continued to under perform and on October 26, 2005, Kauppi was fired after recording just 2 wins in 16 games.
 He was first replaced by general manager Ilkka Kaarna and on January 7, 2006, by former Finland national team head coach Hannu Aravirta.
 Coaching changes turned the 2005–06 season around, but a strong second half wasn't enough to lift the team into the playoffs.
 The Pelicans finished 12th, five points adrift of the last playoff spot.

 The 2006–07 season saw the return of Marko Jantunen as well as a return to playoffs after a five-year absence.
 The Pelicans finished tenth and recorded their first ever playoff series win by beating TPS in the preliminary round 2–0.
 During the quarter-finals, they were eliminated in four-straight games by eventual champions Kärpät.
 The Pelicans managed to score just two goals in the series.
 Jantunen lead the team in scoring with 41 points alongside centre Matias Loppi.

 During the 2007–08 season, the Pelicans set new records in wins (33), goals scored (176), fewest goals against (142) and total points (98), finishing sixth and earning a place in the quarter-finals.
 Their quarter-final match-up was Jokerit, who went on to win the best-of-seven series in six games.
 After the season, starting goalie Antti Niemi signed with NHL's Chicago Blackhawks.
 Loppi set new club records in points (58) and assists (40).

 After losing key players Niemi and Loppi, the 2008–09 season started slowly.
 A second-half surge was enough to land the team ninth, securing a third consecutive playoff appearance.
 During the preliminary round, the Pelicans eliminated Ilves in three games.
-The last game was decided in overtime by Olli Julkunen's goal as Pelicans won 3–2.
-During the quarterfinals, the Pelicans lost the series to Blues 3–4, despite leading the series 3–2.
+The last game was decided in overtime by Olli Julkunen's goal as the Pelicans won 3–2.
+During the quarterfinals, the Pelicans lost the series to the Espoo Blues 3–4, despite leading the series 3–2.